techsenger/patternfx/README.md

 from business data.
 In other words, the purpose of this class is to ensure that internal component data does not mix with business data within the `ViewModel`.

-The `ComponentHistory` enables the preservation of the component's state upon its destruction.
+The `ComponentHistory` enables the preservation of the component’s state across its lifecycle.
 Data exchange occurs exclusively between the `ComponentViewModel` and the `ComponentHistory`.
-During component construction, data is restored from the `ComponentHistory` to the `ComponentViewModel`, while during deinitialization, data from the `ComponentViewModel` is saved to the `ComponentHistory`.
-The volume of state history that is restored and saved is configured via the `HistoryPolicy` enum.
+When the component’s state transitions to `INITIALIZING`, data is restored from the `ComponentHistory` to the `ComponentViewModel`.
+Conversely, when the state transitions to `DEINITIALIZED`, data from the `ComponentViewModel` is saved back to the `ComponentHistory`.
+The volume of state information that is restored and persisted is defined by the `HistoryPolicy` enum.

 The `ComponentMediator` is an interface that allows the `ComponentViewModel` to request the `ComponentView` to perform specific actions.
 These actions are typically related to creating or removing other components — operations that cannot